 referring large or complex claims to other professionals such as a loss adjuster

 following best practice procedures, such as ensuring new claim processes are completed within a certain time frame.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 the size of the company or organisation you work for

 the demand for the job.

 The starting salary is likely to be between £16,000 and £19,000 a year.
 More experienced claims handlers can earn between £20,000 and £30,000 a year.
 Claims managers can make between £40,000 to £60,000 per year or more.

 There may also be benefits such as performance-related bonuses, cheap mortgage and insurance and a pension scheme.

-- Many entrants may have a Higher National Certificate (HNC), Higher National Diploma (HND) or, increasingly, a degree.
+Some entrants may have an HNC, HND or a degree.
 Employers accept a wide range of subjects: accounting, business management, economics, finance, mathematics and statistics are particularly relevant.